- Justice Services

 - Community Corrections

 Community Corrections is a sentencing alternative to incarceration in prison for individuals approved for participation in community supervision programs.
 The programs are designed for adult offenders diverted from incarceration or returning to the community from prison.
 The focus is on recidivism reduction through supervision, treatment, and reintegration into the community.

 - Structured environment designed for success of the offender

 - The opportunity to work and pay child support, taxes, and restitution

 - An opportunity for offenders to reintegrate into the community and reunites families

 - A safe and secure environment for the offender while improving public safety

-The Community Corrections unit provides contract oversight for two community corrections programs in Jefferson County.
+The Community Corrections unit provides contract oversight for two community corrections programs in Jefferson County, both operated by Intervention Community Corrections Services.
 The unit audits programs for contract compliance, processes incoming community corrections referrals, and provides staff support to the Jefferson County Corrections Board and screening committee.
 All referrals undergo a stringent multilevel approval process prior to acceptance and placement in a program.